North Smithfield High School: Athletics

-North Smithfield High School's mascot is a Northmen, and its colors are green and gold.
+North Smithfield High School's mascot are the Northmen, and its colors are green and gold.
 The high school athletes compete in the Rhode Island Interscholastic League (RIIL) in which most of Rhode Island's public and private schools compete.
 As a smaller public school, the school competes in the lower divisions for each sport, including Division IV for football and Division III for many other sports.
 The most successful teams include the Boys' Soccer team from the years 2008-2012.
 The town has various sporting facilities, including a new all-weather turf football/soccer field, a baseball field, a gymnasium for basketball all on the school's grounds, and several tennis courts located on the east side.

 Hazing allegations

 During the 2021 football season, allegations against the team were released about numerous hazing incidents.
 All activities involving the sports team were put on hold until the investigations was finished.
 Since there was no physical evidence and just allegations, no one was formally charged, but the investigation remained open and the team was reinstated to play for the 2022 season.